CiscoDevNet/terraform-provider-intersight/website/docs/r/workflow_workflow_definition.html.markdown

 This complex property has following sub-properties:
   + `cloneable`:(bool)(ReadOnly) When set to false workflow is not cloneable.
 It is set to true only if Workflow is not internal and it does not have any internal tasks.
   + `enable_debug`:(bool) Enabling this flag will capture request and response details as debug logs for tasks that are using workflow.BatchApi for implementation.
 For other tasks in the workflow which are not based on workflow.BatchApi logs will not be generated.
-  + `external_meta`:(bool) When set to false the workflow is owned by the system and used for internal services.
+  + `external_meta`:(bool)(ReadOnly) When set to false the workflow is owned by the system and used for internal services.
 Such workflows cannot be directly used by external entities.
   + `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.
-  + `retryable`:(bool) When true, this workflow can be retried if has not been modified for more than a period of 2 weeks.
+  + `retryable`:(bool) When set to true, the failed workflow executions from this workflow definition can be retried for up to 2 weeks since the last modification time.
+After two weeks of inactivity on the workflow execution, the option to retry the failed workflow will be disabled.
   + `rollback_on_cancel`:(bool) When set to true, the changes are automatically rolled back if the workflow execution is canceled.
   + `rollback_on_failure`:(bool) When set to true, the changes are automatically rolled back if the workflow fails to execute.
   + `support_status`:(string) Supported status of the definition.* `Supported` - The definition is a supported version and there will be no changes to the mandatory inputs or outputs.* `Beta` - The definition is a Beta version and this version can under go changes until the version is marked supported.* `Deprecated` - The version of definition is deprecated and typically there will be a higher version of the same definition that has been added.